 The Department of Anesthesiology has educational opportunities for medical students, residents, and fellows, as well as continuing education events for professional anesthesiologists and nurse anesthetists.
 Education in all facets is a cornerstone of our Department and we have earned a strong national reputation of educational excellence across the country.
 We continue to enhance our programs annually and pride ourselves on being at the forefront of educational innovation in our field.

 Dr. Julie Huffmyer, our Program Director, has been on the faculty of the University of Virginia since 2008.
 In 2011, she was appointed as Associate Program Director, and has been the Residency Program Director since 2016.
 She clinically practices cardiac thoracic anesthesiology and liver transplant anesthesia.
 She has been honored with numerous teaching awards and devotes her research efforts in the realm of education.
 Dr. Stephen Collins is the Associate Program Director and Chair of our Clinical Competency Committee.
 He has won numerous teaching awards and is a member of the UVA Academy of Distinguished Educators.

-The Pain Medicine Fellowship, under the direction of Lynn Kohan, is a one year program with 5 fellows.
-The pain fellowship is part of the Office of Graduate Medical Education, and fellows are employees of the Housestaff.
+The Pain Medicine Fellowship, under the direction of Dr. Lynn Kohan, is a one year program with 6 fellows.
+The pain fellowship is part of the Office of Graduate Medical Education, and fellows are employees of the UVA Housestaff.

 Continuing Medical Education

-The Medical Simulation Center, under the direction of Keith Littlewood, offers full-day simulation workshops which fulfill the American Board of Anesthesiology requirements for Maintenance of Certification in Anesthesiology (MOCA).
+The Medical Simulation Center, under the direction of Dr. Keith Littlewood, offers full-day simulation workshops which fulfill the American Board of Anesthesiology requirements for Maintenance of Certification in Anesthesiology (MOCA).

 The Regional Anesthesia Group offers a one- to two-day observational preceptorship for practicing clinicians at our outpatient surgical facility.
-Please contact Lee White for more information.
+Please contact Dr. Lee White for more information.

 Anesthesiology Grand Rounds are held each Wednesday at 8 AM.
 These lectures by our faculty members and distinguished guests are certified for continuing medical education credits.